 The CDC’s National Center for Chronic Disease Prevention and Health Promotion supports the Noom platform as one method of fighting the battle against diabetes (1).

-What Are the Benefits and Disadvantages of Noom?
+What Are the Pros and Cons of Noom?

 - The Noom diet program gives you daily food and meal recommendations.